afimb/chouette2/README.md

 It uses java library from another git project to import and export various transport data [chouette](http://github.com/afimb/chouette)

-Feel free to test and access to the demonstration web site at [http://demo.chouette.mobi](http://demo.chouette.mobi/chouette2/users/sign_in).
+Feel free to test and access to the free SaaS web site at [http://appli.chouette.mobi](http://appli.chouette.mobi/chouette2/users/sign_in).
 Two types of access are granted :
 * A demo organisation with a set of data
   * login : demo@chouette.mobi
   * password : chouette